Holding up the Sky was curated and advised by:

 What does it mean to be in one place for over 13,000 years?

-According to Penobscot oral histories, Glooscap, the first man, lives on Mount Katahdin, called ktàtən in the Penobscot language.
-The mountain is an important and sacred and place.
-At 5,270 feet above sea level, Mount Katahdin is the highest point in Maine.
-James Francis took this image on November 15, 2014.
+According to Penobscot oral histories, Glooscap, the first man, keeps his lodge at Katahdin, called ktàtən in the Penobscot language.
+The mountain is an important and sacred place.
+At 5,270 feet above sea level, Katahdin is the highest point in Maine.
+James Eric Francis took this image on November 15, 2014 during an aurora borealis and meteor shower event.
 Courtesy of the artist.

 Wabanaki means People of the Dawnland.
 As the first people to greet the sunrise, they are responsible for “holding up the sky.”